 - When both sides are browned slightly, add garlic, lower heat a little, season with salt and pepper as desired, and cook about 2 minutes more, either stirring or shaking the pan so the garlic is well distributed around all the scallops.

 - Garnish with parsley and serve hot, with lemon slices if desired.

 Recipe from The Best Recipes in the World.

 Amount Per Serving: Calories: 205Total Fat: 13gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 37mgSodium: 685mgCarbohydrates: 7gFiber: 1gSugar: 0gProtein: 12g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Even though there is a teeny-tiny bit of flour, I’d still say that Sauteed Scallops with Garlic are good for low-glycemic or low-carb diets, including any phase of the South Beach Diet.
-Of you need the recipe to be gluten-free or want to avoid flour entirely I wouldn’t hesitate to just skip the flour.
+Even though there is a teeny-tiny bit of flour, I’d still say that Sauteed Scallops with Garlic are good for low-glycemic or low-carb diets, because there is the tiniest amount of flour.
+If you want to avoid flour entirely or need the recipe to be gluten-free I wouldn’t hesitate to just skip the flour.